Free tools for creating webpages

 - Click the Setup icon in the top right.

-- Click the fourth icon, "Sources", then in the working window, the icon on the top left, and select Program.
+- Click on "Sources", then in the working window, on Sources.

 - If your code is not editable, click at bottom on "Pretty Print" twice.

 Code changes are visible in the current page.

 This extension for Firefox and Chrome lets you edit posts from the browser, so to add pages to Wordpress or other software more directly.

 Scribefire shares the screen with the pages you visit and allows you to view documentation while writing an article.